 During the war, government scientists realised that, weight for weight, rosehips have over 20 times the vitamin C of oranges.
 So the Ministry of Food recommended rosehip syrup and a generation of children began receiving a daily dose.With the growing popularity of foraging, the vitamin saviour of World War II has been making a welcome comeback.

 As well as vitamin C, rosehips are a great source of vitamin A, D and E. They contain an anti-inflammatory and have been shown to help relieve the symptoms of arthritis.

-During WWII a “national week for the collection of rosehips” was established in late September, when Scouts, Guides, WRI and WRVS members headed en masse to the nation’s hedgerows.
-In 1941 this produced a 200 ton haul of hips resulting in 600,000 bottles of commercially produced syrup.
-A recipe was published so people could make their own at home too.
+During WWII, a national week for the collection of rosehips was established in late September.
+Scouts, guides and other groups would head out to harvest the nation’s hedgerows.
+In 1941 this produced a 200 ton haul of hips which made 600,000 bottles of commercially produced syrup!